civcode/SensorFusionND-P2-CameraBased2dFeatureTracking/report/README.md

 _Count the number of matched keypoints for all 10 images using all possible combinations of detectors and descriptors.
 In the matching step, the BF approach is used with the descriptor distance ratio set to 0.8._

-The following tables shows the averager number of feature matches within the ROI over all images, and the ten highest ranking combinations of detector and descriptor
+The following tables shows the averager number of feature matches within the ROI over all images, and the ten highest ranking combinations of detector and descriptor.

 ![][img03]